NigelFinegan5p/project4/Testing.md

 The extension excerpts below:
 Overview
 Do you have overflow on your website and want to try find it.
-Sparkle some 🦄🌈on your website and find where it is.
+Sparkle some 🦄on your website and find where it is.

 As a web developer it can be hard to inspect and find out where overlow is located.
-You can sprinke some 🦄🌈 on the website and it will turn all black and pink, this will show the borders and make it easier to debug.
+You can sprinke some 🦄 on the website and it will turn all black and pink, this will show the borders and make it easier to debug.
 It is as simple as right click a website Sparkle it on once done right click and remove the sparkle.

 ## The fix